MicrosoftDocs/azure-aks-docs/articles/aks/advanced-container-networking-services-overview.md

 Advanced Container Networking Services contains features split into two pillars:

- - **Observability**: The the inaugural feature of the Advanced Container Networking Services suite bringing the power of Hubble’s control plane to both Cilium and non-Cilium Linux data planes.
+ - **Observability**: The inaugural feature of the Advanced Container Networking Services suite bringing the power of Hubble’s control plane to both Cilium and non-Cilium Linux data planes.
 These features aim to provide visibility into networking and performance.

  - **Security**: For clusters using Azure CNI Powered by Cilium, network policies include fully qualified domain name (FQDN) filtering for tackling the complexities of maintaining configuration.